 The Facility will use the Jerome Model 431X Mercury Vapor Analyzer as its mercury vapor detection device.
-All employees will be trained in its use and adjustment.
-Mercury vapor level readings will be taken daily every two hours and will provide indications regarding filter status and operation.
+Designated employees have been trained in its use and adjustment.
+Mercury vapor level readings are taken daily every two hours and provide indications regarding filter status and operation.
 If significantly increased mercury readings are observed, a special inspection is conducted immediately to determine the cause of the elevated reading and to perform necessary repairs or adjustments.
 The mercury vapor analyzer requires annual calibration and parts replacement.
 Lighting Resources will return the meter to the Arizona Instruments Company for the necessary maintenance and calibration within the manufacturers’ recommended service interval each year and will maintain the appropriate calibration and service records on site.
 Please refer to Section 3.20 for more detailed information on air monitoring and emission control procedures.

-Additionally, routine sampling and laboratory testing will be conducted to analyze for residual mercury levels on the processed lamp glass and metals.
-If elevated levels are observed, an investigation will be conducted to determine the cause and perform any necessary mitigation (please refer to Appendix E for the Sampling and Analysis Standard Operating Procedures).
+Additionally, routine sampling and laboratory testing is conducted to analyze for residual mercury levels on the processed lamp glass and metals.
+If elevated levels are observed, an investigation is conducted to determine the cause and perform any necessary mitigation (please refer to Appendix E for the Sampling and Analysis Standard Operating Procedures).

 6.2 Facility Inspections

-Lighting Resources personnel will conduct regular inspections of the Facility to ensure personnel health and safety, site security, proper operational practices, acceptable equipment operation, and compliance with applicable regulations.
+Lighting Resources personnel conducts regular inspections of the Facility to ensure personnel health and safety, site security, proper operational practices, acceptable equipment operation, and compliance with applicable regulations.
 The Inspection Plan is presented in Section 8, and copies of inspection and monitoring forms are provided in Appendix D.

 6.3 Waste Identification Procedures

 The waste identification procedures are designed to ensure that Facility personnel possess sufficient information regarding the properties of the waste streams, and to ensure the safe handling, staging, and processing of materials in a manner that is protective of human health and the environment.
-The specific universal hazardous wastes handled and / or processed at the Facility will be well defined and characterized.
+The specific universal hazardous wastes handled and / or processed at the Facility is well defined and characterized.

-Bills of lading and manifests will be required for incoming material loads.
-Facility personnel will review paperwork for each incoming load at the receiving / loading dock area, to ensure they are in proper order and accurately reflect what is being delivered.
-Further, loads will be visually inspected to ensure there are no unauthorized materials, materials are properly contained, and containers are appropriately labeled (please refer to Section 3 for a detailed discussion on waste acceptance procedures and load checking).
-Following inspection the material containers are moved into the various material staging areas on-site for either processing (i.e., lamps) or transfer offsite (i.e., mercury containing devices, ballasts, and batteries).
+Bills of lading and/or manifests are required for incoming material loads.
+Facility personnel review paperwork for each incoming load at the receiving / loading dock area, to ensure they are in proper order and accurately reflect what is being delivered.
+Further, loads are visually inspected to ensure there are no unauthorized materials, materials are properly contained, and containers are appropriately labeled (please refer to Section 3 for a detailed discussion on waste acceptance procedures and load checking).
+Following inspection/staging the material containers are moved into the various material storage areas on-site for either processing (i.e., lamps) or transfer offsite (i.e., mercury containing devices, ballasts, and batteries).
 Containers are identified as follows:

 Intact mercury containing lamps (Area A),